The Louvre's crown jewel heist is now a race against time for authorities — and the brazen thieves

 Now it's a race against time

-Authorities haven’t given a monetary value for the stolen jewels.
-But they are worth many tens or hundreds of millions, even if they’re too famous to be sold on the open market in their original state.
-The emotional loss is keenly felt and easier to measure, with many describing France’s failure to secure its most precious items as a wounding blow to national pride.
+Beyond the monetary value of the stolen jewels, the emotional loss is keenly felt and easier to measure.
+Many have described France’s failure to secure its most precious items as a wounding blow to national pride.

 “These are family souvenirs that have been taken from the French,” conservative lawmaker Maxime Michelet said in Parliament on Tuesday, quizzing the government about security at the Louvre and other cultural sites.